 Location: Rajiv Gandhi Nagar, Port Blair, Andaman and Nicobar Islands

-Neil Island is one of the most tranquil places to visit in Andaman in September, and so is the experience of cruising from Port Blair to this island.
+Neil Island is one of the most tranquil places to visit from Andaman in September, and so is the experience of cruising from Port Blair to this island.
 You can get on board a luxury cruise like Makruzz or Green Ocean, and sail through the waters.
 Just make sure you check with them and book your package in advance.

 Cost: INR 1,000 for two